PaulBlanche/frugal/docs/data/getting-started/04-create-dynamic-pages.md

 await watch(config, [/* extra path to watch*/]);
 ```

-Running the `watch.ts` module will do multiple things :
+Running the `watch.ts` module will do multiple things:

 - All pages will be run as dynamic pages.
 Each request will trigger a full generation of the page.
 - Each time a file imported in some of your page change, Frugal will rebuild all assets (styles and scripts) and reload the page on the client.
 If you want to watch extra path, you can pass them to the `watch` function.